hifilorau/Python-Intro-Course/Chapter-2-variables and operators.md

 Python and JavaScript share many arithmetic operators, such as addition, subtraction, multiplication, and division.
 Here's a comparison of arithmetic operators in both languages:

 Operator	Python	JavaScript.

 Addition	a + b	a + b.

 Subtraction	a - b	a - b.

 Multiplication	a * b	a * b.

 Division	a / b	a / b.

-Floor Division	a // b	Math.floor(a / b. )
+Floor Division	a // b	Math.floor(a / b).

 Modulus	a % b	a % b.

 Exponentiation	a ** b	Math.pow(a, b).

 ### 2.3 Logical Operators